What is Public Health?

 Students take public health-focused coursework and classes from interdisciplinary fields including social sciences (e.g., anthropology, psychology, political science, and sociology), and biological and physical sciences (e.g., anatomy and physiology, exercise physiology, and chemistry).
 Faculty have experience in a wide array of public health topics including but not limited to nutrition, global health, reproductive health, college health, and environmental health.

-Students graduate from the program thoroughly versed and practiced as health education specialists, and are prepared to succeed on the Certified Health Education Specialist qualifying exam.
+Western's Public Health Program is accredited by the Council on Education for Public Health as a stand-alone baccalaureate program with two concentrations: Behavioral & Community Health (BCH) or Global & Population Health (GPH).
+Most of the students’ coursework for two concentrations will be completed as an entire cohort.
+However, during the last two-quarter of coursework, Public Health students will split into two classes based on their declared concentrations.
+GPH students focus on the understanding of the emergence and distribution of disease in populations.
+BCH students focus on health intervention and education, community engagement, and health promotion programming & implementation.
+BCH students are prepared to succeed on the Certified Health Education Specialist qualifying exam.
 In fact, Western’s public health students have a CHES examination pass rate higher than that of the national average.
 Students’ preparation for success on the exam includes knowledge acquisition of public health theory and practice, and extensive participation in individual and team projects that require community engagement and collaboration.

 Western’s Health and Human Development Department is part of the College of Humanities and Social Sciences.